 $ sudo chown root:docker /var/run/docker.sock

-$ sudo synogroup --add docker user1
+$ sudo synogroup --member docker user1

-How I have setup and example use-cases
+How I have set up an example use case